Can a Cabbage Distinguish an Acid from a Base? Mark as Favorite (5 Favorites)

 By the end of this lesson, students should be able to

 - Use red cabbage indicator to detect acid, neutral, or base properties of a solution.

 - Acids and bases

 Teacher Preparation: 60 minutes

 - Dropper bottles

-- Solutions with known acid, neutral, or base properties
+- Solutions that are acid, neutral, or base (See Teacher Notes)

 - Crayons or colored pencils